amarasovic/modal-sense-classifcation/README.md

-# Multilingual Modal Sense Classification using a Convolutional Neural Network.
+# Multilingual Modal Sense Classification using a Convolutional Neural Network
 Does a modal verb express possibility, permission or capability?

 Ana Marasovic and Anette Frank.
 (2016):